 Methodology

-We evaluated tools on setup speed, proposal readability, follow-up visibility, pricing efficiency, and day-to-day usability for small teams/solo operators.
-We weighted practical workflow fit over enterprise checkbox features.
+We evaluated tools on setup speed (time from account creation to first sent proposal), proposal readability on mobile, follow-up visibility, pricing block flexibility, and day-to-day usability for solo operators and small writer teams.
+We weighted practical workflow fit over enterprise features that freelance writers will never use.

-Ranked tools for Writers and Copywriters
+Ranked tools for writers and copywriters

 1. Waco3